 Extending the timeframe to seek justice.
-Section 13 of HB 2008 extends the statute of limitations to six-years after discovery of the violation.
+The bill will extend the statute of limitations to three years after discovery of the violation, or within 6 years of the incidence.
 This extension ensures that consumers who were pursued for an incorrect amount, or were sued for a debt they did not owe, have time to discover their claims and find a remedy.
 The significant number of default judgments cited above indicates that many consumers may not initially know of the cases pursued against them, and this is more likely when the case was for an incorrect amount or was filed against the wrong person.